 And Buddhas certainly do things.
 They help others.
 And they are omniscient, so they know everything.
 They know your karma, and they know how best to help you to reach enlightenment.
 So they know things.

 And Buddhism says that the self has parts.
 Why does it have parts?
-Because it could be imputed on these five aggregates that are changing all the time: a body, mind, feeling happy, feeling unhappy… So there are different aspects, different parts, in that sense.
+Because it is an imputation on these five aggregates that are changing all the time: a body, mind, feeling happy, feeling unhappy… So there are different aspects, different parts, in that sense.
 And it can never exist or be known separately from its basis, the five aggregates, even when liberated, even when a Buddha.

 There are different types of aggregates.
 So instead of the five aggregates associated with confusion that are received from karma and so on, Buddhas still have bodies.
 And how about the Form Bodies: the Nirmanakaya and the Sambhogakaya?
 They have bodies made of very subtle light and stuff like that, but it’s a body.
 And they have consciousness.
 They know things.
 It’s only on a pure-awareness level, a rigpa level, but they have consciousness.
 They’re called “pure aggregates.”
 They have always untainted bliss.
 So they have a feeling type of thing.
 They have the five types of deep awareness: They know the individuality of things.
 They know how to help.
 Those are aggregates.
 Whether you talk about it as represented by the five dhyani Buddhas, you talk about it as the five types of so-called Buddha-wisdom, five types of deep awareness, they have that.
 There isn’t a self of a Buddha that exists separately from a basis like that.

 So this is what Buddhism says.
 Changing all the time, moment to moment to moment.
-Has parts, because it can be imputed on… its basis has parts, the aggregates (body, mind etc.).
+Has parts, because it's an imputation on a basis that has parts, the aggregates (body, mind etc.).
 So it has parts.
 And it never can exist independently of a basis, a body and mind.
 It can exist independently of an impure basis.
 That is the thing.
 But just because it can exist independently of an impure basis doesn’t mean that it can exist independently of any basis.

 And this is where the fallacy comes in when we approach Buddhism.
 Because it is true that we don’t want the self to be associated with a body that is going to get sick and grow old and have to go through childhood and all of that again.
 And then we might think, “Well, then no body at all.”
 We don’t want to have a mind that’s limited and that can’t know everything and is limited to just seeing what’s in front of our eyes, and so on.
 So what are we thinking?
 That we could be liberated from that and then what?
 So this is the point – and then what?
 And the and then what is not a big nothing.
 And that is what we might think, that it’s a big nothing.
 And you might think, “Well, for a Buddha it’s not a big nothing.
 But for an arhat?
 They’re no good, so they’re a big nothing.”
 It’s not like that either.